katewing/manydoors/README.md

 # manydoors doorbot
+ManyLabs has a collaborative CoorBot.
+No one owns it, we all manage it together, from this page.

-purpose: tap-in, tap-out with a ISO 14443A keyfob/card to document workspace usage
+Purpose: Record and share tap-in, tap-out actions of members (with a ISO 14443A keyfob/card) and document workspace usage.

-## usage
+## Getting Started
-1. get a keyfob or keycard (if you have one already, you can use it)
+1. Get a keyfob or keycard (if you have one already, you can use it)
-2. add your rfid number and name/alias to https://github.com/jhpoelen/manydoors/blob/master/ids.csv
+2. Add your rfid number and name/alias to https://github.com/jhpoelen/manydoors/blob/master/ids.csv (ask for help if this is hard for you)
-3. help document space usage by making door buzz when entering and leaving by tapping on the inside/outside facing coils on the door.
+3. Tap-in and Tap-out when entering and leaving ManyLabs by placing your keyfob on the inside/outside facing coils on the door.
+4. See your enter/exit actions on the Slack Channel

 ## features